Our mission is …

 - Rabbi Max Hausen z”l, our Senior Rabbi from 1972 to 1996, worked to build a sense of community among a congregation that had grown to 1250 congregational members, while remaining attentive to members’ individual needs.

-- Rabbi David Straus became Senior Rabbi at MLRT in 1998 and has enhanced MLRT’s interfaith connections, strengthened our Tikkun Olam Network and prioritized learning at every age and stage of our congregants’ lives.
+- Rabbi David Straus became Rabbi Emeritus at MLRT in 2022 after 24 years of service.
+Since his appointment in 1998, Rabbi Straus enhanced MLRT’s interfaith connections, strengthened our Tikkun Olam Network, and prioritized learning at every age and stage of our congregants’ lives.

 Strength through Congregational Leadership